TascoGitGud/IT-Helpdesk-Operational-Performance-and-SLA-Optimization/README.md

 _An interactive dashboard built to help IT managers track support tickets, find bottlenecks in the system, and reduce missed deadlines (SLA breaches)._

-- 🎯 **Main Goal:** How can we reduce missed deadlines and speed up ticket resolution across different support teams and countries?
+- 🎯 **Main Question:** How can we reduce missed deadlines and speed up ticket resolution across different support teams and countries?
 - 🏬 **Domain:** IT Service Management (ITSM) / Business Operations
 - 🛠️ **Tools:** Power BI